WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/vc_protocols_issuer.md

 Example 1: Come to the DMV and present `Credential Request Identifier` and other information in person.

 Example 2: An external (technical) service is responsible of executing the validation.
 The issuer passes an `processId` to the external service in order to allow it to map the result back to the original Verification Request.
-- From a technical point of view it is non-interactive, since the

 ## Example Interactive Validation Use Case